 Smoltz is the recipient of the 2003 Marvin Miller Man of the Year Award, the 2005 Lou Gehrig Memorial Award, the 2005 Roberto Clemente Award and the 2007 Branch Rickey Award.
 The Braves retired Smoltz's jersey, No. 29, in June 2012.

 In addition to his work on MLB Network, Smoltz serves as FOX's lead MLB game analyst, calling the World Series, Postseason, All-Star Game and games throughout the regular season.

 Smoltz was nominated for a Sports Emmy Award in 2017 for Outstanding Sports Event Analyst for his work with MLB Network and FOX.

 Jayson Stark is a Hall of Fame award-winning writer and insider appearing across MLB Network's programming, including the Emmy Award-winning flagship studio show MLB Tonight, MLB Now and MLB Central.

-Stark, who joined MLB Network in 2018, is the 2019 winner of the J.G.
-Taylor Spink Award for "meritorious contributions to baseball writing" and will be presented with the award in Cooperstown in July, during the Hall of Fame's annual induction weekend.
+Stark, who joined MLB Network in 2018, is the 2019 winner of the BBWAA Career Excellence Award for "meritorious contributions to baseball writing" and will be presented with the award in Cooperstown, New York during the Hall of Fame's annual Induction Weekend.
 In addition to his work at MLB Network, he is also a senior baseball writer at The Athletic and the host of "Baseball Stories" on Stadium TV.